Sharing Jesus, Bringing Hope

 06 843 7955

-Margaret has taught math's from Bolivia to Taiwan.
-She grows orchids, loves people and tutoring teenagers.
+Margaret has danced and taught Maths from Bolivia to Italy to Taiwan.
+She now grows orchids and tutors teenagers.

 John is a retired project manager who loves cycling and is passionate about fitness.